 I’m Fiona Anderson.

 I have a unique range of skills as a coach, trainer and writer.
-And I’m happy to share those skills with you to help you use the power of stories.
+And I want to share those skills with you so you can use the power of your story.

-I’ve worked as a print journalist and as a producer for the BBC at Newsnight and in its Asia and America News bureaux.
-On 9/11, I led the reporting team in New York for the first frantic 3 days of the story.
-I was invited to train BBC journalists to write and present better.
-I also trained as an executive coach, which improved my own training skills no end, and gave me greater insight into what makes a really good leader.
+I’ve worked as a journalist for the BBC at Newsnight and in its Asia and America News bureaux.
+After 9/11, I led the reporting team in New York for the first frantic 3 days of the story.
+I trained as an executive coach, which improved my own training skills no end, and gave me greater insight into what makes a really good leader.

 I’m committed to coaching people to become better leaders, who bring courage, compassion and creativity to their leadership.